pgmystery/docker-extension-vnc/examples/selenium/README.md

 - You can debug tests visually using real Chrome UI
 - No need to build Docker images or use CLI
 - Fully isolated browser test environment, visible in Docker Desktop

-## 💡 Bonus: Develop Live in Container

-You can:
-- Open terminal inside the container
-- `pip install` libraries
-- Write or paste new test cases
-- View test runs in real time via Chrome

 ---